GuMiklas/GuMiklas/README.md

 # 👋 Hello!
 Welcome to @GuMiklas's World!
 ## 🌟 About Me
 Hey there!
-I'm Günther, a cybersecurity enthusiast with a knack for phishing, digital forensics, secure system design, programming, networking, and much more.
+I'm a cybersecurity enthusiast with a knack for phishing, digital forensics, secure system design, programming, networking, and much more.
 But yes... my passion lies in cybersecurity 💞️, and I'm always on the lookout for new challenges and opportunities to learn and grow.

 ## 🚀 Projects